stepweaver/silent-auction/README.md

 ## Notifications

-The platform sends email notifications for bid confirmations and winner notifications.
+The platform uses an opt-in email system powered by Resend to send notifications.
 Users should monitor their dashboard for live updates on items they've bid on.

-**Email Notifications (Required):**
+**Email Notifications Setup (Required):**

 1. Sign up at [resend.com](https://resend.com) (free tier available - 3,000 emails/month)
 2. Get your API key from the dashboard